terminatorul/ProjectConfig/README.md

 call ProjectConfig#SetScript('Path')
 ```

-Call the function to associate a project tree with a project script and a file script.
-The only
+Call the function to associate a project tree with a project script and a files
-required argument is the `Path`, other can be omitted.
-If not specified, the default values are:
+script.
+The only required argument is the `Path` to the project base directory,
+other options can be omitted.
+The default values are:
 * the project `Name` is the last path component from `Path`
 * the project script is `~/.vim/project/<Name>.vim`
-* the file script is `~/.vim/project/<Name>.file.vim` if file exists, or no file script otherwise.
+* the files script is `~/.vim/project/<Name>.files.vim` if file exists, or no
+  files script otherwise.
-* the flag to keep current directory is false, that is the project script is always run in the
+* the flag to keep current directory is false, that is the project script is
-  project directory, after which the current directory is restored.
-Beware the file script is
+  always run in the project directory, after which the current directory is
-  always run in the user current directory, which can well be outside the project!
+  restored.
+Beware the files script is always run in the user current directory,
+  which can well be outside the project!

 The `~/.vim/` directory is used for Linux, `~/vimfiles` for Windows.
-The file script for
+The files script for
 Linux has a default suffix of `.files.vim`, and `_files.vim` for Windows.

 Use this function in your local  `.vimrc` or `_vimrc`, once for every project tree that you want